cocotb/cocotb/docs/source/building.rst

     Set to ``VALUE_ERROR`` by default.

-.. envvar:: MEMCHECK

-    HTTP port to use for debugging Python's memory usage.
-    When set to e.g. ``8088``, data will be presented at `<http://localhost:8088>`_.

-    This needs the :mod:`cherrypy` and :mod:`dowser` Python modules installed.

 .. envvar:: LIBPYTHON_LOC

     The absolute path to the Python library associated with the current Python installation;